 Teamtechnik systems work faster and more precisely than human hands ever could.

-By acquiring a majority interest, the Dürr Group has entered the growing medical technology business.
+By acquiring a majority interest, the Dürr Group has entered the growing business with automated production systems for plastic medical devices.
 The new subsidiary, in turn, will have the opportunity to expand with a global partner.
 “We wouldn’t have had the financial resources to do it on our own,” Roßkopf says.

 The short distance between the two companies facilitates collaboration.
 After all, Freiberg am Neckar is less than ten kilometers from Dürr’s headquarters.
 In addition to Germany, the new subsidiary also has locations in China and the USA.

-A center of competence for medical technology is now to be established under the Dürr umbrella.
+A center of competence for medtech production systems is now to be established under the Dürr umbrella.
 To that end, further acquisitions are at the top of the to-do list.
 “A first joint project has already become a success,” says Roßkopf.
 In the summer of 2021, Teamtechnik purchased the automation expert Hekuma.

 The Munich-based company specializes in an exceptional field.
 It manufactures systems for taking out plastic parts from injection molding machines.
 Lightning-fast grippers extract the freshly molded parts from their molds, which requires less time than if they were simply dropped onto a belt.
 Thanks to this approach, daily production volume can be doubled in many cases.